 - To obtain any necessary academic or work related accommodations

 Sexual assault, including date and acquaintance rape, is a crime of very serious concern to the WMU Department of Public Safety.
-If you are the victim of a sexual assault that occurs on campus, the Department of Public Safety guarantees you the following:
+If you report that you are the victim of a sexual assault that occurs on campus, the Department of Public Safety provides assistance which may include:

-- We will meet with you privately, at a place of your choosing in this area, to receive the information on the assault.
+- DPS will meet with you privately to receive the information on the alleged assault.

 - You will not be pre-judged, nor be blamed for what occurred.